VGDSpehar/vgdspehar.github.io/_posts/2025-04-05-LibreMesh-GSOC-log.md

 - [Emulating WLAN in Linux – Part II: mac80211_hwsim](https://www.linuxembedded.fr/2021/01/emulating-wlan-in-linux-part-ii-mac80211hwsim)
 - [Guifi.net](https://guifi.net/)
 - [vwifi](https://github.com/Raizo62/vwifi)

 ---

 Thanks for reading!
-I’ll be updating this blog as I progress through — no matter how it ends up I will have learn a lot.
+I’ll be updating this blog as I progress through — no matter how it ends up I will have learned a lot.